 We conducted our last study to test for the generality of our effect.
 In previous studies, we presented a story about Tara, who goes out to play after consuming some snack food.

-Because playing is a fun, experiential activity that might not match working toward instrumental benefits (e.g., being strong, knowing to read or count), we modified the story to achieve a better match between the benefits for Tara and her subsequent activity.
+Because playing is an experiential and fun activity that might not match working toward the instrumental benefits (e.g., being strong, knowing to read or count), we modified the story to achieve a better match between the benefits for Tara and her subsequent activity.
 Specifically, in our modified stories, Tara engaged in either a neutral, not-fun activity (going to bed) or an academic activity (going to school).
-If the mismatch between the experiential activity (going to play) and the instrumental benefit was the only cause of reduced consumption in previous studies, we should not expect reduced consumption when the food is presented as instrumental to counting and Tara goes to bed or school.
+If the mismatch between the experiential activity (going to play) and the instrumental benefit was the only cause of reduced consumption in our previous studies, we should not find reduced consumption when the food is presented as instrumental to counting and Tara engages in a non-fun, neutral activity (go to bed) or in a non-fun, instrumental activity (go to school).
 By contrast, we predict that presenting food as instrumental will also decrease consumption when Tara goes to bed or school.

-This study used a similar design as study 4 with two modifications: we used crackers instead of carrots (in the eating station sat a bowl with 15 Wheat Thins crackers, as in studies 1-2), and the girl in the story (Tara) was either going to bed or going to school (instead of going to play, as in previous studies).
-We assigned 52 children (age range: 3.5-4.5 years; 45% female) to a 2 (instrumentality: count vs. control) × 2 (activity: going to school vs. going to bed) betweensubjects design.
-We recruited the entire class at a local daycare, which yielded a relatively small sample, but which was appropriate to test our prediction regarding a main effect for instrumentality and no effect for activity or an interaction involving that variable.
-Two experimenters, both blind to the research hypotheses, presented the stories (see figure 1) and collected the data.
+This study used a similar design as study 4 with two modifications: we used crackers instead of carrots (in the eating station sat a bowl with 15 Wheat Thins crackers, as in studies 1 and 2), and the girl in the story (Tara) was either going to bed or going to school (instead of going to play, as in previous studies).
+We assigned 52 children (age range: 3.5-4.5 years; 45% female) to a 2 (instrumentality: count vs. control) $\times$ 2 (activity: going to school vs. going to bed) between-subjects design.
+We recruited the entire class at the daycare, which yielded a relatively small sample, but which was appropriate to test our prediction regarding a main effect for instrumentality and no effect for activity or an interaction involving that variable.
+Two experimenters, both blind to the research hypotheses, presented the stories (see table1) and collected the data.

-Four children did not want to eat at all (one from each condition), and one child (from count-school condition) was highly distracted (i.e., did not sit quietly even to listen to the story), resulting in a valid sample of 47 children.
+Four children did not want to eat at all (one from each condition), and one child (from the count-school condition) was highly distracted (i.e., did not sit quietly even to listen to the story), resulting in a valid sample of 47 children.
 Including everyone in the analysis does not significantly affect the results.

-An ANOVA of number of crackers consumed on instrumentality (count vs. control) and activity (school vs. bed) yielded the predicted main effect for instrumentality (F(3, 43) = 13.64, p < .005).
-Those who read the crackers help count ate less than those in the control condition ( $M{\text{count}} = 5.32$ , SD = 5.01; $M{\text{control}} = 10.78$ , SD = 4.8).
+An ANOVA of number of crackers consumed on instrumentality (count vs. control) and activity (school vs. bed) yielded the predicted main effect for instrumentality (F(3, 43) = 13.64, p< .005).
+Those who read that crackers help learning how to count ate less than those in the control condition ( $M{count} = 5.32$ , SD = 5.01; $M{control} = 10.78$ , SD = 4.8).
 Neither the main effect of activity (school vs. bed) nor the interaction between the two factors was significant (p's > .6).
-See figure 3.
+See figure 2.